 Where to now, as a country?

-You won't see the far right trying to legalise defamation and libel, for instance.
+This is why you won't see the far right going beyond slogans in their defence of free speech.
+It's complicated.
+You wont see them defending freedom to defamation and libel, for instance.
 Nor are they seeking protections for fraud, incitement to violence, obscene language or threatening to kill.
-We can assume they don't support verbal assault, the emotional abuse of children, crimes of dishonesty and/or harrassment.
+We can assume they don't support verbal assault,or the emotional abuse of children, or crimes of dishonesty and/or harrassment.
 What about false contract declarations?
-Do they want the freedom to commit perjury and/or make bogus bomb threats and emergency reports?
+Should free speech legitimise perjury or bogus bomb threats?
 What about false advertising?
-Nope, they're not lobbying for the relaxation of these laws.
+Of course not.
+They are not lobbying for a laissez-faire approach in these areas.
 But hate speech?
 All good.